orla11/ctf-team-bandit/README.md

 ## Overview

-The goal of this project is to create a *Capture The Flag (CTF) Team* consisting of 5 agents to begin solving the challenges introduced in the internet game [*Over The Wire*](https://overthewire.org/wargames/).
+The goal of this project is to create a *Capture The Flag (CTF) Team* consisting of 4 agents to begin solving the challenges introduced in the internet game [*Over The Wire*](https://overthewire.org/wargames/).
 Specifically, the challenge this team will attempt to solve is the [*Bandit*](https://overthewire.org/wargames/bandit/) challenge.

 Here's how the CTF Team is organized:

 1. **UserProxy Agent**: This agent is the human agent who provides the first input to the group to initiate the challenge by defining the task that the CTF Team will need to solve.
 2. **AssistantAgent - Manager**: This agent is responsible for collecting the requirements from the UserProxy agent and providing them to the lead Hacker to start the challenge.
-3. **AssistantAgent - Lead Hacker**: This agent impersonates the lead hacker, who will guide the reasoning and brainstorming that will result in finding the solution for each level of the challenge.
-The Lead Hacker not only provides guidance on the challenge details but also supplies some basic Python code to be executed.
+3. **AssistantAgent - Lead Hacker**: This agent impersonates the lead hacker, who will guide the reasoning and brainstorming as well as generating the code snipptes in order to find the solution for each level of the challenge.
-4. **AssistantAgent - Hacker**: This agent impersonates a basic team hacker whose role is to execute code provided by the lead Hacker and extract the results.
-This team member will report to the lead Hacker to receive additional guidance on the next steps to execute.
-5. **AssistantAgent - Reporter**: This agent is responsible for providing a report summarizing all the challenges solved, as well as how the CTF Team managed to solve each level.
+4. **AssistantAgent - Reporter**: This agent is responsible for providing a report summarizing all the challenges solved, as well as how the CTF Team managed to solve each level.
 The report is summarized based on the information reported by the Lead Hacker.

+> **Warning:** Automatically generating and executing code to login in into servers and manipulating the file system to extract passwords is a dangerous operation and totally unethical independently from the challenge or game at hand.
+For this reasons agents and llms based on gpt-4 model won't execute the code which might cause harm on systems or people.
+To clarify that, an additonal disclaimer is added to the challenge description provided to the team.

 ## AutoGen